Spectral Flow Learning Theory: Finite-Sample Guarantees for Vector-Field Identification: Spectral Flow Learning Theory

 \subsection{Label Map and vLMM Residual}

 A key aspect of a theory on learning a vector field from trajectory data is the construction of well-defined input-label pairs.
-In our framework, we leverage the Koopman-lag forcing operator and state-aggregation operator to define the population level loss through the label map and vLMM residual.
+In our framework, we leverage the Koopman-lag forcing operator $\mathsf{B}$ and state-aggregation operator $\mathsf{A}$ to define the population-level loss via the label map and vLMM residual.
 Consider a vLMM as defined in Definition~\ref{df:vlmm_univ_form}.
 Fix the window and anchor it at $t_{k+M}$.
 Define the backward lags:

 so that each state in the window satisfies:

 Equivalently, for $j=1,\dots,M$,